Lesbian: World War II

 The onset of World War II caused a massive upheaval in people's lives as military mobilization engaged millions of men.
 Women were also accepted into the military in the U.S. Women's Army Corps (WACs) and U.S. Navy's Women Accepted for Volunteer Emergency Service (WAVES).
 Unlike processes to screen out male homosexuals, which had been in place since the creation of the American military, there were no methods to identify or screen for lesbians; they were put into place gradually during World War II.
 Despite common attitudes regarding women's traditional roles in the 1930s, independent and masculine women were directly recruited by the military in the 1940s, and frailty discouraged.

 Some women arrived at the recruiting station in a man's suit, denied ever being in love with another woman, and were easily inducted.
 Sexual activity was forbidden and blue discharge was almost certain if one identified oneself as a lesbian.
 As women found each other, they formed into tight groups on base, socialized at service clubs, and began to use code words.
 Historian Allan Bérubé documented that homosexuals in the armed forces either consciously or subconsciously refused to identify themselves as homosexual or lesbian, and also never spoke about others' orientation.

-The most masculine women were not necessarily common, though they were visible so they tended to attract women interested in finding other lesbians.
+The most masculine women were not necessarily common, though they were visible, so they tended to attract women interested in finding other lesbians.
 Women had to broach the subject about their interest in other women carefully, sometimes taking days to develop a common understanding without asking or stating anything outright.

 Women who did not enter the military were aggressively called upon to take industrial jobs left by men, in order to continue national productivity.
 The increased mobility, sophistication, and independence of many women during and after the war made it possible for women to live without husbands, something that would not have been feasible under different economic and social circumstances, further shaping lesbian networks and environments.

-Lesbians were not included under Paragraph 175 of the German Criminal Code, which made homosexual acts between males a crime.
-The United States Holocaust Memorial Museum (USHMM) stipulates that this is because women were seen as subordinate to men, and the Nazi state feared lesbians less than gay men.
-Many lesbians were arrested and imprisoned for "asocial" behaviour, a label which was applied to women who did not conform to the ideal Nazi image of a woman (cooking, cleaning, kitchen work, child raising, and passivity).
-These women were identified with an inverted black triangle.
-Although lesbianism was not specifically criminalized by Paragraph 175, some lesbians reclaimed the black triangle symbol as gay men reclaimed the pink triangle, and many lesbians also reclaimed the pink triangle.
+In Germany, there was no explicit law against lesbianism.
+Lesbians who were Jewish, Roma, or politically dissident, were persecuted primarily for these other characteristics.
+Prior to 1939, lesbians were imprisoned as 'asocials', which was "a broad category applied to all people who evaded Nazi rule."
+Asocials were identified with an inverted black triangle.
+In the 1990s in the U.S., some lesbians used the black triangle symbol as an identifier, and the pink triangle was also used for the combined lesbian-gay movement.